daspinola/phaser-cordova-webpack-boilerplate/README.md

     ``` npm install -g eslint ```

-9. Change **widget id and application details**
+9. Change **widget id and application details** in the **config.xml** file
 10. Create keystore so you can send the game for production with

     ``` run keystore projectName ```